-The location of All Gender Housing for Fall 2017-2018 will be available in a suite-style space on Laird Campus, although the specific location of these rooms has not yet been designated.
+The location of All Gender Housing for 2018-2019 will be available in a suite-style space on Laird Campus, although the specific location of these rooms has not yet been designated.
 All rising sophomores, juniors and seniors may apply.

 What about romantic relationships and couples living together?

 All Gender Housing is not intended for romantic couples.
-However, we respect and honor the privacy of our students, so current open housing procedures do not require students to disclose the reason for their roommate request.
-Couples, heterosexual or LGBT, are discouraged from rushing into living together on or off campus.
+However, we respect and honor the privacy of our students, so housing procedures don't require students to disclose the reason for their roommate request.
+Couples, heterosexual or LGBT, are discouraged from rushing into living together, on or off campus.
 That is not the intention of this option.

-What if someone who requested to take part in All Gender Housing decides they no longer wish to do so?
+What if someone who requested to take part in All Gender Housing decides they no longer want to do so?

-Students may request room changes by following the normal room change procedures that are published each semester.
+Students can request room changes by following the normal room change procedures that are published each semester.